 Pacific Northwest Search and Rescue (PNWSAR) is an all-volunteer, non-profit 501(c)(3) search and rescue team.
 We currently have over 100 volunteers of all backgrounds sharing a common goal: dedication to helping people lost or injured out of doors.

 PNWSAR team members live throughout the Willamette Valley in Oregon.
-We are firefighters, business and high-tech professionals, police officers, retirees, medical professionals, construction workers, and more.
+We are firefighters, business professionals, bartenders, police officers, retirees, medical professionals, teachers, construction workers, and more.
 Our team is highly skilled in land-based search and rescue techniques, dedicating at least one weekend a month to field training, and thousands of volunteer hours each year on live missions.

 We provide highly trained field operations and base support teams for search and rescue.
-We also maintain a rope support team, embedded drone team, mountain bike team, and trail running team that are deployed whenever needed.
+We also maintain a rope support team, an embedded drone team, a mountain bike team, a swiftwater team, an ATV team, and a trail running team that are deployed whenever needed.
 In addition, we provide support for command post operations, wilderness safety booths at local events, and educational sessions for local community groups.

 Our core skills revolve around ground search operations.
 We focus our training on the development and maintenance of outdoor search and survival skills above and below the timberline.
 In short, we are ground pounders.
 A ground pounder is someone who dares to go into the depths of the Pacific Northwest's woods, battling the challenging terrain, weather, and vegetation only the Northwest can provide, while searching for or evacuating people who are lost or injured.